-- 1. The Appellant is the father of the minor child.
-(Hearing record) - The child is a participant in the Medicaid program, as administered by the Department of Social Services (the "Department").
+- 1. The Appellant is the mother of the minor child.
+(Hearing record) - 2.
+The child is a participant in the Medicaid program, as administered by the Department of Social Services (the "Department").
 (Hearing record; Appellant's testimony) - 3.
 BeneCare is the Department's contractor for reviewing dental provider's requests for prior authorization of orthodontic treatment.
-(Hearing record) - 4. is the child's treating provider.
-(Exhibit 1: Orthodontia Services Claim Form; Hearing summary) - 5.
-On 2017, BeneCare received from the treating provider, a Preliminary Handicapping Malocclusion Assessment Record with a score of 25 points.
+(Hearing record) - 4.
+Exhibit 1: Orthodontia Services Claim Form; Hearing summary)

+- 6. On 2018, BeneCare received from the treating provider a prior authorization request along with a Preliminary Handicapping Malocclusion Assessment Record with a score of points.
 Models and x-rays of the child's mouth were used for the evaluation.
-The treating provider commented: "Number eighteen impacted."
-(Exhibit 2A: Malocclusion Assessment Record, 2017) - 6.
-On 2017, Dr. Benson Monastersky, D.M.D., BeneCare's orthodontic dental consultant, independently reviewed the child's X-rays, and models of her teeth, and arrived at a score of 22 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
-Dr. Monastersky found no evidence of severe irregular placement of the child's teeth within the dental arches and found no irregular growth or development of the jaw.
-(Exhibit 3: Preliminary Handicapping Malocclusion Assessment Record, 2017) - 7.
-On authorization for orthodontic services for the reason that the scoring of the child's mouth was less than the 26 points needed for coverage, the child's teeth are not crooked enough to qualify for braces, and they currently pose no threat to the jawbone or the attached soft issue.
+(Exhibit 2: Malocclusion Assessment Record, 18) - 7.
+On 2018, Dr. Robert Gange, DDS., BeneCare's orthodontic dental consultant, independently reviewed the child's x-rays, and models of her teeth, and arrived at a score of points on a completed Preliminary Handicapping Malocclusion Assessment Record.
+Dr. Gange found no evidence of severe irregular placement of the child's teeth within the dental arches and found no irregular growth or development of the jaw.
+Dr. Gange denied approval of payment for this case because it did not meet the State of Connecticut requirements for being medically necessary.
+(Exhibit 3: Preliminary Handicapping Malocclusion Assessment Record, 18) - 8.
+On 2018, BeneCare denied the treating orthodontist's request for prior authorization for orthodontic services for the reason that the scoring of the child's mouth was less than the 26 points needed for coverage, the child's teeth are not crooked enough to qualify for braces, and they currently pose no threat to the jawbone or the attached soft issue.
 Also, there was no evidence that a diagnostic evaluation has been done by a licensed child psychologist or a licensed child psychiatrist indicating that the child's dental condition is related to the presence of severe mental emotional and/or behavioral problems, disturbances or dysfunctions, as defined in the current edition of the Diagnostic Statistical Manual and orthodontic treatment will significantly improve such problems, disturbances or dysfunctions.
-(Exhibit 4A: Notice of Action for Denied Services or Goods
+(Exhibit 4A: Notice of Action for Denied Services or Goods,